Category Archives: Satire

 The Cuban Missile Crisis was fresh in viewers’ minds when this film was released, and President John F. Kennedy was recently assassinated.
 The United States and the Soviet Union were hardly best buddies.

-The film was a robust offering not just for the timing but also because the political satire in the film was fresh.
-Unintentionally clever is the ironic controversy that exists between the two leaders of the nation nearly sixty years after the film was released.
+The film was a robust offering because its political satire was fresh.
+The ironic controversy between the two leaders, nearly sixty years after the film was released, is unintentionally clever.

-The acting is great.
-Peter Sellers plays three prominent roles, and each is quite different from the others.
-Group Captain Lionel Mandrake, a British RAF exchange officer, President Merkin Muffley (what a name!), the President of the United States, and Dr. Strangelove, the wheelchair-using nuclear war expert, and former Nazi.
+The acting is excellent.
+Peter Sellers plays three prominent roles.
+Each is quite different from the others.
+Group Captain Lionel Mandrake, a British RAF exchange officer, President Merkin Muffley (what a name!), the President of the United States, and Dr. Strangelove, the wheelchair-using nuclear war expert and former Nazi.

-Each glisten with goodness as the actor chomps at the bit, making them precise and unique, careful never to stray too far overboard into ridiculousness.
+Each glistens with goodness as the actor chomps at the bit, making them precise and unique, careful never to stray too far overboard into ridiculousness.

 Director Stanley Kubrick wisely chooses black-and-white cinematography with stellar results and prominent filmmaking techniques.

-The film, as creative and progressive as many 1960s films started to become as the decade blossomed, feels like it could have been made in the 1940s.
+As creative and progressive as many 1960s films started to become as the decade blossomed, it feels like it could have been made in the 1940s.

-The story does not feel dated and the dialogue remains crisp and razor-sharp in its delivery and meaning.
-With fast dialogue delivery and a monotone vocal style, the film is entertaining and humorous, not taking itself too seriously, yet offering a poignant and important idea come to life.
+The story does not feel dated, and the dialogue remains crisp and razor-sharp in its delivery and meaning.
+With fast dialogue delivery and a monotone vocal style, the film is entertaining and humorous.
+It does not take itself too seriously yet brings a poignant and vital idea to life.

 The film keeps gnawing at the viewers that as far-fetched as events seem, the possibility they could become real is more than a bit scary.